 Do I believe CBD oil, cannabidiol oil, has a place in veterinary medicine?
 Absolutely, I do!
-Certainly, it is not a panacea, nor is it for every individual.
+Certainly, it is not a solution or remedy for all difficulties or diseases , nor is it for every individual.
 I think each animal caretaker must do their own research, engage in critical thinking, then make their own decision.
 Read on to gather your own information.
-I have also included a video that visually describes how CBD affects a mammal’s body.

 Does CBD Oil come from Marijuana?